Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Theoretical Background

 Here, the gradient $\nabla_{\theta_{\text{prev}}} f_{\text{prev}}$ captures how the weights must change to sharpen the attention onto the previous token, while the Hessian accounts for the curvature of the joint Q-K manifold.

 \end{itemize}

-\paragraph{Case 2: Induction Heads (End-to-End Copying Mechanism).} An induction head coordinates attention pattern formation (via Q, K) and content movement (via V, O).
+\paragraph{Case 2: Induction Heads (Copy-Target Logit Contribution).} An induction head coordinates attention pattern formation (via Q, K) and content movement (via V, O).
 While the output is a differentiable function of all four matrices via the chain rule, we adopt a block-wise approximation for computational efficiency.

-\begin{itemize} \item \textbf{Target Objective $f_{\text{ind}}$ (Averaged over Probes):} To measure the generalized induction capability rather than the memorization of specific tokens, we construct a set of $M$ synthetic sequences $\mathcal{D}_{\text{probe}} = \{x^{(m)}\}_{m=1}^M$.
-Each sequence follows the structure $[I, A, \dots, B, \dots, A]$, where $A$ and $B$ are distinct random tokens.
-The objective function is defined as the average log-likelihood of predicting the correct copy target $B$ across these sequences:
+\begin{itemize} \item \textbf{Target Objective $f_{\mathrm{ind}}$ (Averaged over Copy-Target Probes):} To measure generalized induction behavior rather than memorization of specific tokens, we construct a set of synthetic repeated sequences $D_{\mathrm{probe}}=\{x^{(m)}\}_{m=1}^{M}$.
+Each sequence is generated by sampling a random token block and repeating it across the context, producing many copy-target opportunities within a single sequence.
+For each query position $t$, we locate a previous occurrence of the current token,

-Averaging gradients over multiple diverse probes ensures that the computed influence reflects the abstract \textit{mechanism} of copying, reducing noise from token-specific embeddings.